-Finally, in Column 5 we assume that A pays more than the net asset value for B: \$50 is paid for \$30 of net assets.
-This excess is assumed to be partly attributable to undervalued assets (land, buildings, machinery, and inventories), so to reflect this undervaluation, current and fixed assets are each increased by \$5.
-In addition, we assume that \$10 of the \$20 excess of market value over book value is due to a superior sales organization, or some other intangible factor, and we post this excess as goodwill.
-B's common equity is increased by \$20, the sum of the increases in current and fixed assets plus goodwill, and this markup is also reflected in A's post-merger equity account.30
+^eFirm B's common equity is reduced by \$10 prior to consolidation to reflect the fixed asset write-off.
+Firm B's equity is increased to \$50 to reflect the above-book purchase price. assume that \$10 of the \$20 excess of market value over book value is due to a superior sales organization or to some other intangible factor, and we post this excess as goodwill.
+Firm B's common equity is increased by \$20, the sum of the increases in current and fixed assets plus goodwill, and this markup is also reflected in Firm A's post-merger equity account.27